BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 #### HDKey Digest Source Specification

-When a unique identifier to a `crypto-hdkey` is needed, an extract of its fields, called the *digest source* is created and then used as input to the SHA-256 hashing algorithm.
+When a unique identifier to a `hdkey` is needed, an extract of its fields, called the *digest source* is created and then used as input to the SHA-256 hashing algorithm.
 The resulting digest can be compared to digests produced the same way to determine whether a key has a particular identity.
 See [BCR-2021-002: Digests for Digital Objects](bcr-2021-002-digest.md) for more information.

-The digest source of a `crypto-hdkey` has the following CBOR structure:
+The digest source of a `hdkey` has the following CBOR structure:

 ```
 hdkey-digest-source = [
-    crypto-hdkey.key-data-bytes, ; key data
+    hdkey.key-data-bytes, ; key data
-    crypto-hdkey.chain-code-bytes / null, ; encode `null` if key has no chain code
+    hdkey.chain-code-bytes / null, ; encode `null` if key has no chain code
-    crypto-coininfo.type ; coin type
+    coininfo.type ; coin type
-    crypto-coininfo.network ; network
+    coininfo.network ; network
 ]
 ```